PlusToolkit/PlusModelCatalog/README.md

-# PlusModelCatalog with Sphinx Documentation
+# PlusModelCatalog

-This repository contains 3D printable models for the Plus Toolkit, now with Sphinx-based documentation.
+This repository contains 3D printable models for the Plus Toolkit

 ## Documentation